fantasyland/static-land/README.md

   - No name clashes.
 Since a module is just a collection of functions that don't share any namespace we don't have problems with name clashes.
-  - We can implement many modules for one type, therefore we can have more than one Algebra for one type.
+  - We can implement many modules for one type, therefore we can have more than one instance of the same Algebra for a single type.
 For example, we can implement two Monoids for numbers: Addition and Multiplication.
   - We can implement modules that work with built-in types as values (Number, Boolean, Array, etc).